 Install SSL Certificate on Cloud Hosting Site

 An SSL certificate is a digital certificate that permits an encrypted connection and verifies the legitimacy of a website.
-Secure Sockets Layer, or SSL, is a security protocol that establishes a secure connection between a web server and a web browser.
+A secure Sockets Layer, or SSL, is a security protocol that establishes a secure connection between a web server and a web browser.

 To secure online transactions and protect client information, businesses and organizations must add SSL certificates to their websites.